aksas/pypo4sel/README.md

     block.click()  # raise NoSuchElementException
 ```

-for page elements the behaviour is the same
+for page element the behaviour is the same
 ```python
     assert not page.not_existing_element.exists()  # pass
     assert not page.not_existing_element.is_displayed()  # pass
     page.not_existing_element.click()  # raise NoSuchElementException
 ```

 Work with list of elements is simple